bazurbat/jagen/doc/Source.md

   Run `git status` for sources of type "git":

-    jagen src each git status
+    jagen source each git status

   Run `ls` for all source directories:

-    jagen src each ls
+    jagen source each ls

   Run `ls` only for "hg" sources:

-    jagen src each --type hg ls
+    jagen source each --type hg ls

 # Managing layers